 A Level Geography is a popular choice for students and results have been very good.
 The specification allows students to prepare well for university with both content and skills, but also develops their knowledge and understanding as global citizens.

 Exam Board: AQA

-Grade 6 at GCSE Geography and Grade 5 in GCSE English Language or Literature and Maths.
+Grade 6 at GCSE Geography and Grade 5 in GCSEs English and Maths.

 Successful completion of the course means that students are both literate and numerate, with the ability to synthesise information and write both logically and coherently as well as analyse statistical, geographical and cartographic information and data.
 All of which is highly valued by employers and universities.